EndPointCorp/end-point-blog/2012/05/02/reverting-git-commits.html.md

 title: Reverting Git Commits
 ---

-Git is great, but it's not always easy to use.
+Git is great, but it’s not always easy to use.
 For example, reverting a commit is a very nice feature.
 There are git commands for reverting a commit which has not been pushed to the main repository.
 However after pushing it, things are not so easy.

 While I was working for one of our clients, I made about 20 commits and then I pushed them to the main repository.
 After that I realised that I was working on a wrong branch.
-The new branch I should have used wasn't created yet.
+The new branch I should have used wasn’t created yet.
 I had to revert all my commits, create the new branch, and load all my changes into it.

 Creating the branch named NEW_BRANCH is as easy as: